KKaneSEA/KKaneSEA/README.md

 ## Hello 🖥
-I am a Frontend Engineer from Seattle, WA with an interest in Three.js and 3D.
+I am a developer from Seattle, WA with an interest in Three.js and 3D.
 Personal projects of mine include immersive web applications using Three.js and react-three-fiber, and augmented reality experiences.

   ## Skills: